isomerpages/moe-zhonghuapri/_list-of-cce-links/Social Studies (SS).md

 in and demonstrate empathy in their relationships with others.
-The curriculum therefore envisions the SS pupil as an informed, concerned and participative citizen who is competent in quality decision-making with an impassioned spirit to contribute responsibly in the world he/she lives in.</p>
+The curriculum therefore envisions the SS pupil as an informed, concerned and participative citizen who is competent in quality decision-making with an impassioned spirit to contribute responsibly in the world he/she lives in.
-<p>Curriculum Aims SS seeks to develop the civic competencies of our pupils
+<br>Curriculum Aims SS seeks to develop the civic competencies of our pupils
 by the end of a full course in Social Studies education.
 Civic competencies, which encompass the body of knowledge, skills and values expressed in the philosophy of SS, will empower students to be informed, concerned and participative